Armenia in the Junior Eurovision Song Contest 2021

-Armenia was represented at the Junior Eurovision Song Contest 2021 in Paris, France, having internally selected Maléna as their representative with the song "Qami Qami".
-She was due to compete in the contest with the song "Why" before the country withdrew due to the 2020 Nagorno-Karabakh war.
-Armenia won with 224 points; 6 points more than the runner-up Poland.
+Armenia was represented at the Junior Eurovision Song Contest 2021 with the song "Qami Qami", written by Vahram Petrosyan, Tokionine, Arpine Martoyan, and David Tserunyan, and performed by Martoyan herself under her stage name Maléna.
+The Armenian participating broadcaster, the Public Television Company of Armenia (AMPTV), internally selected its entry for the contest.
+Maléna was due to compete in the with the song "Why" before AMPTV withdrew due to the 2020 Nagorno-Karabakh war.
+The song won the contest with 224 points; 6 points more than the runner-up Poland.

 Background

-Prior to the 2021 contest, Armenia had participated in the Junior Eurovision Song Contest twelve times since its first entry in 2007, with their best result being in when they won with the song "Mama", performed by Vladimir Arzumanyan.
-Armenia went on to host the Junior Eurovision Song Contest 2011 in the Armenian capital Yerevan.
+Prior to the 2021 contest, the Public Television Company of Armenia (AMPTV) had participated in the Junior Eurovision Song Contest representing Armenia twelve times since its first entry in 2007, with their best result being in when they won with the song "Mama", performed by Vladimir Arzumanyan.
+AMPTV went on to host the Junior Eurovision Song Contest 2011 in Yerevan.
 In the 2019 contest, Karina Ignatyan represented country in Gliwice, Poland with the song "Colours of Your Dream".
 The song ended 9th out of 19 entries with 115 points.

-Despite being included on the final list of participating countries, Armenia withdrew from the contest in November 2020 due to the then-ongoing Nagorno-Karabakh war.
+Despite being included on the final list of participants, AMPTV withdrew from the in November 2020 due to the then-ongoing Nagorno-Karabakh war.
 It was later revealed that Maléna Fox had been internally selected to represent Armenia with the song "Why".
 With the Nagorno-Karabakh war ending on 10 November, Armenia's head of delegation David Tserunyan wrote on Instagram that the country would "come back stronger than ever".